kleahey/100-days-of-code/log.md

 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)

 -->
+### Day 8:  January 12, 2017

+**Today's Progress:** More Ruby work today

+**Thoughts:** More work on continuing to learn Ruby language and syntax so that I can write better programs in Ruby.
+I feel like I am progressing and maintaining the knowledge I'm gaining each day.

+**Links:**

 ### Day 7:  January 10, 2017

 **Today's Progress:** More work learning the Ruby language